 The KIO RTLS starter kit includes:

-• 4 Anchors – Anchors come in two configurations:
+• 4 Anchors – Anchors come with Ethernet of Wi-Fi connectivity options.

 • 1 Tag – To track an object the tag communicates with anchors and measures the distances on which the coordinate calculations are based on.